kukretinishtha/fab-rag/README.md

 - **Context Faithfulness:** Is the answer faithful to the retrieved context and does not introduce information not present in the context?
 - **Relevance:** Judges if the answer is relevant to the question.
 - **Truthfulness:** Assesses factual correctness using a language model.

+### 3. **Customer Satisfaction Evaluation**

+To assess real-world effectiveness, customer satisfaction was evaluated through user feedback collected during pilot testing.
+Users were asked to rate their experience based on:

+- **Accuracy of Answers:** Did the chatbot provide correct and helpful responses?
+- **Ease of Use:** Was the interface intuitive and easy to interact with?
+- **Context Awareness:** Did the chatbot understand follow-up questions and maintain conversation flow?
+- **Overall Satisfaction:** General impression and likelihood to recommend.

+**Feedback Collection Methods:**
+- Post-interaction surveys using a 1–5 star rating system.
+- Open-ended comments for qualitative insights.

 ### **How Evaluation Works**
 - A set of evaluation questions and expected answers are loaded from a JSON file (`evaluation/evaluation_questions.json`).